Our take

 The main difference between renters insurance and homeowners insurance is that renters doesn’t include coverage for the building.
 That makes renters insurance much cheaper.

-A renters insurance policy may also be called tenant insurance; insurance companies refer to it as an HO-4 policy.
+A renters insurance policy may also be called tenant insurance, and insurance companies refer to it as an HO-4 policy.

 What does renters insurance cover?